RTEMS/rtems-docs/develenv/directory.rst

 ``${RTEMS_ROOT}/make/``
-    This directory contains files which support the RTEMS Makefile’s.
-From a user’s perspective, the most important parts are found in the ``custom/`` subdirectory.
+    This directory contains files which support the RTEMS Makefile's.
+From a user's perspective, the most important parts are found in the ``custom/`` subdirectory.
 Each ".cfg" file in this directory is associated with a specific BSP and describes